Adoray Hospice Care

 Time with us.
 Time you gain.

 We are not just hospice – we are Adoray Hospice, an independent, local, not-for-profit agency dedicated to providing the utmost in compassionate, meaningful end-of-life care.
-Since 1995, Adoray Hospice has provided care, comfort and support to more than 12,000 patients and their families throughout western Wisconsin’s St. Croix River Valley. (hyperlink to Service area).
+Since 1995, Adoray Hospice has provided care, comfort and support to more than 12,000 patients and their families throughout western Wisconsin’s St. Croix River Valley.
+(View our Service Area here).

 Our care is patient-focused, meaning completely focused on your loved one as an individual.
 We begin by asking “What do you want?”
 We’ll encourage you and your loved one to think and talk about personal choices on how to live.
 With your guidance, we’ll create a plan of care to support your goals and wishes that works for you and your family.
 Above all else, our care is about helping your loved one live more fully by increasing the quality of time remaining.
 We’ll help your loved one focus, not on their illness, but on living and embracing the experiences that bring meaning and joy to life.